MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programming is sometimes referred to as "coding" because it can be seen as a form of coding instructions for a computer to follow.
+Programming is sometimes referred to as "wizardry" because it can appear to be magic to people who don't understand it.